Homemade Pancake Syrup

 - Stir the water, sugars and vanilla together in a small saucepan over medium heat.

-- Bring it to a boil for 6-8 minutes or until it starts to thicken (it will thicken a lot once it cools).
+- Bring mixture to a boil, and boil for 6-8 minutes or until it starts to thicken (it will thicken a lot once it cools).

-- Stir in the corn syrup then let it cool for 15-20 minutes or until you are ready to serve it.
+- Stir in the corn syrup, then let mixture cool for 15-20 minutes or until you are ready to serve it.